tarwn/lessthandot-hugo/blogs/content/posts/2009-11-12-best-practice-coding-sql-server-triggers.md

 ---
 Best Practice: coding SQL Server triggers for multi-row operations

-There are many forum posts where people code triggers but these triggers are coded incorrectly because they don&#8217;t account for multi-row operations.
-A trigger fires per batch not per row, if you are lucky you will get an error&#8230;if you are not lucky you will not get an error but it might take a while before you notice that you are missing a whole bunch of data
+There are many forum posts where people code triggers but these triggers are coded incorrectly because they don't account for multi-row operations.
+A trigger fires per batch not per row, if you are lucky you will get an error…if you are not lucky you will not get an error but it might take a while before you notice that you are missing a whole bunch of data

-Let&#8217;s take a look, first create these two tables
+Let's take a look, first create these two tables

 sql
 create table Test(id int identity not null primary key,